dr-skot/gapi-helper/README.md

 });
 ```

-Each service `x` requested in the configuration fires an `xLoaded` event when the service is loaded and ready to use.
+Each service `xxx` requested in the configuration fires an `xxxLoaded` event when the service is loaded and ready to use.